DanMorriss/lumos-online-banking/README.md

 - Can create multiple usernames of the same value.
 Created an if statement inside the create_account function.
 - If incorrect username eneterd in login, on second attempt it responds 'Incorect PIN'.
 Removed unnessisary code after function that was causing part of the function to run again.
 - Whitespace can be used in username.
 Added in an extra elif statement to the create_account function.
+- Gspread was showing a error message when I tried to push data to a new spreadsheet insid the generate_worksheet function, using append.rows fixed it.

 #### Unsolved Bugs